A higher order nonconforming virtual element method for the Cahn-Hilliard equation: Virtual element discretization

-The set of local degrees of freedom $\Lambda^K(\polOrder-3,\polOrder-4)$ is unisolvent over $\localVEMSpace$.
-A proof of this can be found in \cite{10.1093/imanum/drab003}.
+\end{definition} The set of local degrees of freedom $\Lambda^K$ is unisolvent over $\localVEMSpace$, a proof of which can be found in \cite{10.1093/imanum/drab003}.
 Also shown in \cite{10.1093/imanum/drab003} is the proof of the subsequent lemma, detailing that all the projections satisfy a crucial $L^2$ projection property.
-This property follows as a consequence of the construction of the value, gradient, and hessian projections. \begin{lemma} The value, gradient, and hessian projections satisfy
+This property follows as a consequence of the construction of the value, gradient, and hessian projections. \begin{lemma} Assume that the value, edge, and edge normal projections satisfy Assumption~\ref{ass: dof compatible projs}.
+Then, the value, gradient, and hessian projections satisfy

 \end{lemma}